TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-connenttojupyter.md

 4. If the Jupyter continues to fail, make sure the Compute Instance is stopped and create a new one
 5. Wait for the Compute Instance to reboot
 6. Click "Notebooks" in the Azure ML Studio menu bar
-7. Choose the same Compute Instance, and now you should be able to connect to the terminal
+7. Choose the same Compute Instance, and now you should be able to connect to the Jupyter

 ## **Recommended Documents**